bjartnes/bounded-disturbances/README.md

 The watch and test commands runs in different terminal tabs, see the red ring in the bottom picture of K6 in this README to see how to select the tab if you can not see anything happenning as you run tasks.

-If you struggle with ssl trust run:
-`dotnet dev-certs https --trust` or some more complex story...

 # Run the tests
 CTRL+SHIFT+P and "Run Test Task" - "k6 test", then select the number of the test you want to run.
 This should run the loadtest.
 They will take approximately 10 seconds to run.

 # Dashboards
 Looking at the dashboards at http://localhost:3000 (admin/admin) and importing them... will describe more of that too...

 # Challenges
 Open the files such as challenge0test.js and read the instructions in the top of the file.